 I recently learned this lesson on Facebook(the last place I’d expect to learn a lesson on, but I still did!)

 A few weeks ago, I had a small debate with a friend of a friend on Facebook.
-Same old iPhone vs Android debate(Seriously, how long will it take Android users to realise that iOS has better User Experience!
+Same old iPhone vs Android debate(Seriously, how long will it take Android users to realize that iOS has better User Experience!
 Let’s leave it for later, though).

-The person on other side insisted that Android was somehow better because of being open source and having a large number of phones in the market!
+The person on the other side insisted that Android was somehow better because of being open source and having a large number of phones in the market!

-He started with the illogical statement like “iPhone users have to pay for each upgrade” and stuff(Fact: I never paid for iOS upgrade, neither did any iPhone user!).
+He started with an illogical statement like “iPhone users have to pay for each upgrade” and stuff(Fact: I never paid for iOS upgrade, neither did any iPhone user!).
 And later, he came down to personal stuff.
 He demonstrated his abilities by talking about his own version of Linux and how he was that stuff.